-Here are 8 anti-fatigue mat care and cleaning tips to maximize the life expectancy of your mats, support the safety of your people, and reduce the need to purchase new mats years before necessary.
+Here are 8 anti-fatigue mat care and cleaning tips to maximize the lifespan of your mats, to protect your people, and to reduce constant re-purchases years before necessary.

 Anti-fatigue mats are like tires on a vehicle; they’re an investment.
 The better you take care of your investments, the better they perform and longer they last.
-Like rotating the front tires on your vehicle to the back every few thousand miles to reduce wear, you can rotate your mats to extend their functional lifespan.
+Like rotating the tires on your vehicle every few thousand miles, rotating your heavily used mats to lower-traffic areas can extend their functional lifespan.

 2. Clean with Standard Procedures